scoulomb/myDNS/understand-dns/p2-1-xx-questions.md

 ### Pointing to IP using local DNS

-I am using nslook to find ip of google
+I am using `nslookup` to find ip of `google.com`.
-Adding a custom a record (toto pointing to google IP) restart thr service, do nslookup and specify localhost then in `/etc/resolv.conf`, I editt to poin to localhost DNS And when doing curl I reach google !
+Adding a custom a record (toto pointing to google IP) restart thw service, do `nslookup toto.mylabserver.com localhost`, and working then in `/etc/resolv.conf`, I edit to point to localhost DNS And when doing `curl` I reach google website !

 ### Playing with forward zone file